 While the leaves dry, begin assembling your flowers following these instructions:

 Bend a hook in a 9″ piece of floral wire and cut a 2″x2″ square from the foil.
-Place a hot glue dot into the center of the foil and wrap the foil around the hook in the wire, creating a bulb on the end.
+Place a hot glue dot into the center of the foil and wrap the foil around the hook in the wire, creating a bulb.

 Step 2: Add petals